-a) When your auction account is created, it will be assigned a unique bidder alias in order to ensure confidential bidding.
+- a) When your auction account is created, it will be assigned a unique bidder alias in order to ensure confidential bidding.
 The bidder alias will not reflect any information about your account.
-You may change your bidder alias to a name of your choosing but once set, it cannot be changed again.

-b) All auction participants are expected to keep their account information current, throughout the auction process.

-c) Auction participants will receive up to date communication from the auctioneer as the auction progresses, bidding status changes, or issues arise.

-d) Bidding

-i) Auctions will follow a standard process flow: scheduled (upcoming), open and closed. ii) You will receive an "Auction Scheduled" notice at least ten (10) days prior to the scheduled auction start date.
+You may change your bidder alias to a name of your choosing but once set, it cannot be changed again. - b) All auction participants are expected to keep their account information current, throughout the auction process. - c) Auction participants will receive up to date communication from the auctioneer as the auction progresses, bidding status changes, or issues arise. - d) Bidding - i) Auctions will follow a standard process flow: scheduled (upcoming), open and closed. - ii) You will receive an "Auction Scheduled" notice at least ten (10) days prior to the scheduled auction start date.
 You will receive an "Auction Start" notice on the auction start date, which will indicate that you may begin placing bids through the interface.
-Once closed, the auction is complete and if you are the winning bidder, you will proceed to the payment process. iii) If you choose to bid for a particular domain and you are the highest bidder at the end of an auction, you are obligated to complete the transaction and pay the Auctioneer the amount of your winning bid.
-Carefully consider your bids prior to placing them - bids are not retractable under any circumstances.
+Once closed, the auction is complete and if you are the winning bidder, you will proceed to the payment process.

-iv) If no bids are placed on a particular domain, the Registry will register the domain on behalf of the first customer (in the respective phase) to submit an application through a registrar.

-e) Extensions

-A normal auction period is anticipated to last a minimum of 7 (seven) days.
-However, in the event of significant auction activity, an auction close may extend during the last twenty-four (24) hours of scheduled operation to better need the volume of the auction.

-ii) Auction extensions are meant to provide a mechanism that is fair for bidders in all time zones to respond to being outbid.

-iii) An auction extension will occur whenever the auction lead changes in the last twenty four (24) hours of the schedule of an auction.
+iii) If you choose to bid for a particular domain and you are the highest bidder at the end of an - iii) If you choose to bid for a particular domain and you are the highest bidder at the end of an auction, you are obligated to complete the transaction and pay the Auctioneer the amount of your winning bid.
+Carefully consider your bids prior to placing them bids are not retractable under any circumstances. - iv) If no bids are placed on a particular domain, the Registry will register the domain on behalf of the first customer (in the respective phase) to submit an application through a registrar. - e) Extensions - i) A normal auction period is anticipated to last a minimum of 7 (seven) days.
+However, in the event of significant auction activity, an auction close may extend during the last twenty-four (24) hours of scheduled operation to better need the volume of the auction. - ii) Auction extensions are meant to provide a mechanism that is fair for bidders in all time zones to respond to being outbid. - iii) An auction extension will occur whenever the auction lead changes in the last twenty four (24) hours of the schedule of an auction.
 The close will be revised to reflect a new closing time set at twenty four (24) hours after the change in auction lead occurred.
-Essentially, this means that a winning maximum bid has to remain unchallenged for a period of twenty four (24) hours before the auction will close.

-iv) It is important to note that extensions are not simply based on the auction value changing since this could occur as a result of proxy bidding where the same bidder retains their lead.
-In this case, the maximum bid has not changed, the leader has not changed and therefore no extension will occur.

-f) Payment Default
+Essentially, this means that a winning maximum bid has to remain unchallenged for a period of twenty four (24) hours before the auction will close. - iv) It is important to note that extensions are not simply based on the auction value changing since this could occur as a result of proxy bidding where the same bidder retains their lead.
+In this case, the maximum bid has not changed, the leader has not changed and therefore no extension will occur. - f) Payment Default